 2. Classify Intent Data

-Once the intent data has been collected, the next step to using it in your ABM strategy is to organize accounts into segments or categories based on parameters like their level of intent to purchase and level of engagement.
+Once the intent data has been collected, the next step to using it in your ABM strategy is to organize accounts into the right B2B market segments based on parameters like their level of intent to purchase and level of engagement.

 For example, accounts actively downloading content or filling out a lead form could be marked as “sales qualified leads” (SQLs).
 Whereas accounts visiting pricing pages often but have not yet made any contact could be labeled as “marketing qualified leads” (MQLs).
 By classifying accounts into segments, you’re able to identify patterns and prioritize outreach to accounts showing the highest level of intent.